icerpc/icerpc-docs/pages/slice/language-guide/interface.md

 An interface definition produces a new type: a [proxy type](proxy-types).

 ## C# mapping

+{% callout %}
+This section is specific to the IceRPC-Slice integration.
+{% /callout %}

 The Slice compiler for C# compiles Slice interface _Name_ into two C# interfaces (I*Name* and I*Name*Service) and one C# struct (*Name*Proxy).
 The identifiers of the generated interfaces and struct are always in Pascal case, per the usual